-Keri is proud that Moms in Motion is able to support our local communities by sponsoring events such as the VA Arc’s annual convention, the Harrisonburg and ASACV 5Ks for Autism, the DSAGR’s Step Up for Down Syndrome, etc.
+Keri is proud that Moms In Motion is able to support our local communities by sponsoring events such as the VA Arc’s annual convention, the Harrisonburg and ASACV 5Ks for Autism, the DSAGR’s Step Up for Down Syndrome, etc.

-Joy is the wife and mother of two beautiful children, one of which has autism.
+Joy is the mother of two beautiful children, one of which has autism.
 Since getting her son’s diagnosis, she has been active in the world of disabilities for many years.
 She has a Bachelor’s of Science in Mathematics and a Master’s in Business Administration with an emphasis in Technology Management.
 Her training in disabilities includes VCU’s program for Parent Navigators (where she served both in the pilot phase and two years as a Parent Navigator), Person-Centered Thinking, and the Virginia Board for People with Disabilities specialized training to be a Partner In Policymaking (class of 2011).
 Joy is also a Talk About Curing Autism (TACA) Mentor helping families explore biomedical options for treatment of autism.
 In her spare time, once per month Joy leads the Peninsula Committee meetings for the Autism Society of America – Tidewater Chapter.
 She has been doing Service Facilitation with Moms In Motion since 2011 and is a proud mentor and advocate for families trying to get waiver services.
 Her passion is in helping people with disabilities and their families get the services they need to have the best possible quality of life, a life like yours and mine.

 Polly lives in Newport News with her husband and two sons.
 Her youngest son was born with Cytomegalovirus (CMV), which has led to multiple special needs.
 Upon learning more about her son’s needs, she signed up to be the area representative for Stop CMV.
 This has allowed Polly to better help other parents in the area cope with the challenges and questions they had when their children were born with CMV.